Are you ready for the shocking truth about your parents? I know many of us need to know and understand the truth.

-Just a side note here.
-If you suffered physical or sexual abuse at the hands of a parent, I would definitely suggest you see a counsellor who can help you.
+Important note – I am not a medical professional.
+If you suffered physical or sexual abuse at the hands of a parent (or anyone else), please seek out help from a trained professional or counselor.
 The same could be said for certain types of emotional abuse, which in some cases can be just as damaging.
-Please if you need help on either of these counts, seek out a professional.
+If you are struggling with depression, anxiety or suspect you may have a mental illness, please seek out help from a qualified professional.

 Many people grew up hearing negative and hurtful words from their parents.